-(d) An LPR who has forty quarters of coverage under Title II of the Social Security Act (as in effect on January 1, 2016) or can be credited with such quarters.
+(d) An LPR who has forty quarters of coverage under Title II of the Social Security Act (as in effect October 1, 2019) or can be credited with such quarters.

-(i) In determining the number of quarters of coverage, an alien shall be credited as follows:
+(i) In determining the number of quarters of coverage, an LPR shall be credited as follows:

-(a) All of the qualifying quarters of coverage worked by a natural or adoptive parent of such alien before the date the individual attains age eighteen can be credited;
+(b) All of the qualifying quarters of coverage worked by a natural or adoptive parent of the LPR before the date the individual attains age eighteen can be credited; and

-(b) All of the qualifying quarters worked by a spouse of such alien during their marriage shall be credited so long as the alien remains married to such spouse or such spouse is deceased;
+(c) All of the qualifying quarters worked by a spouse of the LPR during their marriage shall be credited so long as the LPR remains married to such spouse or such spouse is deceased; and

-(c) A parent or spouse whose quarters are credited to the alien must be a U.S. citizen or an LPR.
+(d) A parent or spouse whose quarters are credited to the LPR must be a U.S. citizen or an LPR.

-(ii) A qualifying quarter does not include any quarter after December 31, 1996, in which the individual also received a federal means-tested public benefit.
+(ii) A qualifying quarter does not include any quarter after December 31, 1996, in which the LPR also received a federal means-tested public benefit.